Search for other topics in Food-Skills-for-Self-Sufficiency.com:

 There are several options for purchasing meats in bulk From as simple as watching the grocery store circulars for really good sales and stocking up, to advanced as having a steer or hog butchered at a local meat locker or butcher shop.
 Depending on where you live, fresh seafood could be a great and relatively inexpensive option for bulk purchase and storage.

 Dry goods lend themselves very well to bulk purchases.
 What I classify as dry goods are things like; flour, cornmeal, sugar, salt, spices, coffees, teas, nuts, dried beans, rice, popcorn and whole grains.
-I would also classify not so dry things like oils, honey or molasses, and vinegar.
+I would also classify not so dry things like oils, honey or molasses, and vinegar in the "dry goods" category as well.

 Canned goods (especially home canned) are a good means of storing food that otherwise would only keep for a few days.
 Fruits and vegetables are best when canned at home, but the reality is, not everybody has the equipment or the time to can their own food.
 Or - you maybe you already do your own canning, but don't have access to certain items in fresh form.